shingkid/shingkid.github.io/_posts/2020-07-18-smart-fire-evacuation-and-rescue.md

 We served our React dashboard from **AWS Simple Storage Service**.

 ## Conclusion
 I was really proud of what my team was able to come up with in just 48 hours.
-On reflection, I believe these are what enabled us to work so well together:
+On reflection, I believe these are what enabled us to work so well together and even emerge champions:
+- Critical thinking
 - Complementary, diverse skill sets
 - Initiative
 - Frequent communication